hyungyu-choi/2026_ECCV/README.md

 🚀 Training
 -----------
-We provide a script with default parameters.
-Run the following command for training.
+We provide a script with default parameters for PL-Stitch model pretraining.

 ```bash
 $ bash scripts/pretrain.sh